 - Some bacteria can also change their morphology under environmental conditions, stress, or during the pathogenicity process.
 Therefore, shape and morphological traits are thought to be a selective factor in evolution.
 Bacterial shape, thus, is an important factor that decides not only the phenotypical features of the species but also its pathogenicity.

 - The shape is not only a phenotypic feature but is affected by, and in turn, affects, pathogenicity, evolution and adaptability, nutrient uptake, motility, and perhaps a host of other features.

 As we probe more into bacterial morphology and adaptations, can we one day correlate other important factors such as antibiotic resistance?

-One of the current issues at hand is the rapid development of antibiotic resistance toward some deadly strains of bacteria.
+One of the current issues is the rapid development of antibiotic resistance toward some deadly strains of bacteria.

 A dig into this subject could open new insights and provide evidence of a relationship between bacterial shape and drug resistance.